Republic of Korea Reserve Forces

-There are two major branches of the Reserve Forces: the Mobilization Reserve Forces (동원예비군; 動員豫備軍; Dongwon Yebigun) and the Homeland Reserve Forces (향토예비군; 鄕土豫備軍; Hyangto Yebigun), a Home Guard type force.
+There are two major branches of the Reserve Forces: the Mobilization Reserve Forces and the Homeland Reserve Forces, a Home Guard type force.

 Soldiers who have completed their service in the Republic of Korea Armed Forces are automatically transferred to the Reserve Forces and must first serve 4 years in the Mobilization Reserve and then 4 years as an Homeland Reservist.
 During wartime, about 5 divisions would be formed under the Mobilization Reserves, and deployed to the war zone to provide support and regional stabilization.
 In the meantime, the Homeland Reserve would defend the homeland from any possible attacks from the enemy.

 History

 The Homeland Reserve Force was established in April 1968 as part of a nationwide program to increase emergency defense capabilities in response to increased North Korean infiltration.
 In January 1968, a North Korean commando unit infiltrated Seoul and attacked the Blue House Presidential residence in an attempt to assassinate South Korean dictator Park Chung Hee.

 That same month, two additional North Korean commando units launched attacks on towns on the Korean east coast in attempts to create an insurgency.